dtcenter/METplotpy/docs/Users_Guide/taylor_diagram.rst

 -----------

-Continuous statistics line type or SL1L2 line type from the MET tool's Point-Stat or Grid-Stat tools is required for creating a Taylor diagram, where the data is text output in columnar format.
+The continuous statistics line type CNT, from the MET tool's Point-Stat or Grid-Stat tools is required for creating a Taylor diagram, where the data is text output in columnar format and the FSTDEV, OSTDEV, and PR_CORR statistics are available for plotting.

 The sample data used to create these plots is available in the METplotpy repository, where the Taylor diagram scripts are located: